John O'Donoghue (politician): Ceann Comhairle

 Following the 2007 general election, he was elected Ceann Comhairle by 90 votes to 75.
 O'Donoghue was nominated for the position by Taoiseach, Bertie Ahern.
-Labour Party leader Pat Rabbitte said that for the first time in almost 20 years there would be an alternative and nominated Ruairi Quinn.
+Labour Party leader Pat Rabbitte said that for the first time in almost 20 years, there would be an alternative and nominated Ruairi Quinn.
 Fine Gael leader Enda Kenny seconded Quinn's nomination but the nomination was not put to a vote.
 On the evening of Tuesday, 6 October 2009, O'Donoghue announced his resignation from the post of Ceann Comhairle, effective from the following week.

 Expenses scandal

 Following an investigation in 2009 by Ken Foxe, Public Affairs correspondent with the Sunday Tribune, a controversy erupted over the amount and nature of O'Donoghue's spending and expenses.
-Foxe submitted a number of Freedom of Information requests that resulted in embarrassing forensic details of O'Donoghue's expense claims.
+Foxe submitted several Freedom of Information requests that resulted in embarrassing forensic details of O'Donoghue's expense claims.

 During a two-year tenure as Minister for Arts, Sport and Tourism, O'Donoghue's ministerial expenses amounted to €126,000.
 The Minister claimed expense claims that involved foreign trips for himself and both his wife and personal secretary.
 Sinn Féin raised the spending spree with the Dáil, while a Fine Gael spokesperson branded the expense claims as "indulgent".

 In May 2006, O'Donoghue used the government jet for a six-day journey at the cost of €32,450.
 O'Donoghue, accompanied by his wife, attended the Cannes Film Festival.
 He returned from Cannes to Kerry to attend the opening of new offices for the Fexco company in Killorglin.
 He then travelled from Kerry to Cardiff for the Heineken Cup final, which Munster won, and travelled back to Cannes by government jet.
 He went from Cannes to London for a Ryder Cup promotional event, before returning to Dublin on 24 May 2006.

-Expenses for car-hire services provided by a London-based firm to O'Donoghue during four visits to Britain in 2006 and 2007 came to a total of €21,289.57, according to documents released under the Freedom of Information (FoI) Act.
+Expenses for car-hire services provided by a London-based firm to O'Donoghue during four visits to Britain in 2006 and 2007 came to a total of €21,289.57, according to documents released under the Freedom of Information (FOI) Act.
 Documents released to The Irish Times showed that three of the four visits were connected with O'Donoghue's attendance at race meetings in Cheltenham and Ascot.

-In 2006, when O'Donoghue visited Manchester on official business during St Patrick's week prior to attending Cheltenham, car-hire payments made to Terry Gallagher of Cartel Limousines Ltd came to €7,591.96 for "airport pick-ups".
+In 2006, when O'Donoghue visited Manchester on official business during St Patrick's week before attending Cheltenham, car-hire payments made to Terry Gallagher of Cartel Limousines Ltd came to €7,591.96 for "airport pick-ups".
 This covered the period 11–13 March.
-In June 2007, O'Donoghue attended the Royal Ascot race meeting over a four-day period and Gallagher's firm was paid a total of €3,582.22, according to the official receipts.
+In June 2007, O'Donoghue attended the Royal Ascot race meeting over four days and Gallagher's firm was paid a total of €3,582.22, according to the official receipts.